 Class Action Lawyers and Catastrophic Personal Injury Lawyers

-DeNittis Osefchen, P.C., is a premier firm in New Jersey and Pennsylvania litigating matters ranging from high profile national class actions to catastrophic personal injury cases.
+DeNittis Osefchen Prince, P.C., is a premier firm in New Jersey and Pennsylvania litigating matters ranging from high profile national class actions to catastrophic personal injury cases.

 Over the years, the attorneys at the firm have earned a hard nose reputation of taking on big companies that put corporate profits ahead of consumers’ health and well-being.
-The groundbreaking cases Stephen DeNittis and Joseph Osefchen have litigated during their careers have resulted in landmark decisions on previously untried issues involving food mislabeling, construction defects, false advertising claims, wage and hour violations, real estate vendor overcharging, gas utility safety issues, and fraudulent product sales.
+The groundbreaking cases Denittis, Osefchen Prince has litigated have resulted in landmark decisions on previously untried issues involving food mislabeling, construction defects, false advertising claims, wage and hour violations, real estate vendor overcharging, gas utility safety issues, and fraudulent product sales.
 They have not only had success in New Jersey and Pennsylvania, but also on a national scale with success representing clients in courts throughout the country.
 Learn more about our Firm

 Attorneys at the firm: